Table of Contents[Hide][Show]

 Some people do become fearful even hearing the word “insulin” because it brings up scary associations.

-But just remember that insulin is simply a hormone the human body naturally makes.
+But, insulin is simply a hormone the human body naturally makes.
 And we need it to survive.

 The hormone insulin is made by the pancreas and it’s job is to facilitate glucose uptake by moving the sugar from the bloodstream into the cells to be utilized for a variety of purposes, most significantly, energy.